wvansteen/scala_bootcamp/src/main/scala/Overview.md

     1. How to work with Scala lists 101
     1. recursion example: Change Combinations
     1. @tailrec annotation
 1. Exercise: An intro to Scala
-    * Factorial
-    *
-1. Present: Intro to Functional Error Handling
+1. Present: Functional Error Handling with ADTs
     1. Object definitions
     1. Disjunct data types
     1. Option and Either
-    1. The value of putting error in the type
-1. Exercise: Basic Error Handling
+1. Exercise: Lunch
-1. Present: Intermediate Functional Error Handling
+1. Present: Functional Error Handling: Making ADTs useful
     1. Deconstruction
     1. Pattern Matching
     1. case class
+    1. The value of putting error in the type
+1. Present: Intermediate Functional Error Handling
     1. How Immutable collections work
     1. Working with an immutable list with what we have
 1. Exercise: Intermediate Functional Error Handling